michaelng0107/hacktheearth/README.md

 # Tree Analyzer
-A tool that analyzes forestry data to improve decision-making with regards to land use.
+A tool that analyzes forestry data to improve decision-making with regard to land use.

 # What did we use?
 * Python + Django (Backend)